If you are planning planting this year or next year please speak to us. New source blocks are needed and always welcome.

-Langhorne Creek Vine Improvement commenced operations in 1973 and is part of a regional network of Vine Improvement Committees setup originally through the Phylloxera and Grape Industry Board of South Australia to distribute planting material that was held in the Department of Primary Industries collection at Nuriootpa.
+Langhorne Creek Vine Improvement commenced operations in 1973 and is part of a regional network of Vine Improvement Committees setup originally through, the then, Phylloxera and Grape Industry Board of South Australia to distribute planting material that was held in the Department of Primary Industries collection at Nuriootpa.
 The regional vine improvement committee’s were seen as a conduit to make this material available across industry.

 The pioneering work of the Langhorne Creek Vine Improvement Committee resulted in the selection of a number of Cabernet Sauvignon clones suited to the Langhorne Creek region which supplied superior vines that have served the local wine grape growers well for more than 25 years.
 Such initiatives helped add to the long-term investment and success of the wine region as we see it today.